 According to Florida law, if you own a motor vehicle with four or more wheels you must carry $10,000 of personal injury protection (PIP) insurance and a minimum of $10,000 of property damage liability insurance.
-You may have a deductible of up to $2,000 for PIP coverage and $500 for Property Damage Liability.
+You may have a deductible of up to $2,000 for PIP coverage and $500 for property damage liability.

 Personal injury protection (PIP) insurance covers you regardless of whether you cause an accident (are "at-fault") -- up to $10,000 minus your deductible amount.
 PIP is designed to reduce the necessity of suing for reimbursement of medical and related bills from auto accidents.
 PIP pays:

-· 80 percent of reasonable medical expenses related to the accident
+· 80 percent of reasonable medical expenses related to the accident.

-· 60 percent of lost wages as a result of the accident
+· 60 percent of lost wages as a result of the accident.

-· $5,000 for death benefits
+· $5,000 for death benefits.

 For accidents that happen in Florida, PIP covers you, relatives who live in your home, certain passengers who do not own a vehicle, and others who drive your car with your permission.
 Pedestrians and bicyclists are also covered if they are Florida residents.
-PIP coverage also provides coverage for acts of violence against the policyholder while driving including injuries sustained as a result of road rage or a car-jacking.
+PIP coverage also provides coverage for acts of violence against the policyholder while driving, including injuries sustained as a result of road rage or a carjacking.

 For accidents that happen outside Florida but inside the U.S. or Canada, PIP covers you and relatives who live in your home.
 In this case, you must be driving your own vehicle.
-Persons other than you or your relatives are not covered.
+People other than you or your relatives are not covered.

-Property Damage Liability Insurance pays for damage you, or members of your family, cause to another person’s property while driving.
+Property damage liability insurance pays for damage you, or members of your family, cause to another person’s property while driving.
 The term "property" includes, for example, a fence, telephone pole or building, as well as another car.